JFK: Mementoes kept 50 years mark awful day

 McClelland was changing clothes later when he remembered once seeing in a museum a piece of clothing stained with Abraham Lincoln’s blood after he was shot.
 Struck by the sense of history in his own simple white shirt — soaked in blood from where he leaned over the gurney — he decided it should be preserved.
 He has it still.

-The shooting of the president was now a homicide case, and investigators fanned out.
+The shooting of the president was now a homicide case, and investigators fanned out everywhere.

 Buell Frazier, who had innocently driven Oswald to work, was rounded up for hours of fierce questioning.

 Across town, after a rare lunch break at home, Dallas Police Officer J.D.
 Tippit hurried back to patrol.
-He soon spotted a man matching the description of the suspected assassin, pulled up alongside him and got out of his patrol car.
-In a flash, the man shot Tippit dead, then fled.
+He soon spotted a man matching the description of the suspected assassin that had just been circulated; he pulled up alongside him and got out of his patrol car.
+In a flash, the man shot Tippit dead, then fled, shaking spent cartridges from his revolver as he ran.

 She keeps her husband’s badge in a bank vault.

-That afternoon, police arrived with a sharp knock on Ruth Paine’s door as she and Marina Oswald sat transfixed by the television news.
+That afternoon, police arrived with a sharp knock on Ruth Paine’s door in Irving as she and Marina Oswald sat transfixed by the television news.

 “We have Lee Oswald in custody, for shooting an officer,” Paine remembers them declaring.
 They began questioning the women.